 The promise of machine learning technologies

 Combining automotive test data with machine learning technologies creates limitless possibilities.
-The size of the NVH data (for hundreds of vehicles at OEMs) and the consistent method of testing each vehicle makes it an ideal metric to apply machine learning on.
+The size of the NVH data (for hundreds of vehicles at OEMs) and the consistent method of testing each vehicle make it an ideal metric to apply machine learning.

 How can I apply machine learning at my company?